 Even the slightest details should be approached from the user’s perspective to create a user experience that truly caters to your persona’s needs.

 If you can create a space, in this instance, your website, in which visitors feel like their needs and wants are being recognized and considered, their positive outlook will extend to your brand as a whole.

 After reading the statistics, it’s not difficult to realize people want to give money to businesses they deem trustworthy and honest.

 At the end of the day, consumers have an overwhelming amount of options to give their money to.
 Rather than making them do in-depth research on all of the options presented to them, you can make it an easier choice to choose your business by employing the simple practice of being honest, transparent, and of the people.

 As a small business ourselves, 3 Media Web is a firm believer in brand honesty.

-Yes, we are award winning experts in the fields of web design, web development, and digital marketing.
+Yes, we are award-winning experts in web design, web development, and digital marketing.

 We are also humans who fundamentally appreciate when brands are honest and upfront about their capabilities, policy, and general doings.